Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/toolchain/README.md

 - define the PSWG module graph in Java
 - generate IntelliJ project metadata for the modules
-- prepare the Fabric development runtime bundle and generated run configurations
+- prepare the Fabric development runtime bundles and generated run configurations

 ## Workflow

 The supported day-to-day workflow is IntelliJ-first:

-1. the toolchain generates the root-project IntelliJ metadata and Fabric run configuration
+1. the toolchain generates the root-project IntelliJ metadata and Fabric run configurations
 2. IntelliJ builds PSWG module outputs into `out/production/...`
-3. the generated `Fabric Client (platform)` or `Fabric Server (platform)` run configuration launches `net.fabricmc.devlaunchinjector.Main`
+3. the generated `Fabric Client (platform)`, `Fabric Server (platform)`, or `Fabric Datagen <module> (platform)` run configuration launches `net.fabricmc.devlaunchinjector.Main`

 The primary command is: